-I. General Educatior n Requirements Credits: 49-55 Ho urs Foundations HLG 011 Freshman Seminar See course description for HLG 011 Freshman Seminar.
-Credits: 1 Chapel HLG 010 Chapel See Chapel Attendance Requirements in the HLGU Sta 0 Bible BIB 113 Old Testament Survey BIB 123 New Testament Survey Students may take BIB 132 & BIB 133 (Land of the Bible I & I for either BIB 113 or BIB 123.
+I. General Educatior Requirements Credits: 49-55 Ho urs Foundations HLG 011 Freshman Seminar See course description for HLG 011 Freshman Seminar.
+Credits: 1 Chapel HLG 010 Chapel See Chapel Attendance Requirements in the HLGU Stu 0 Bible BIB 113 Old Testament Survey BIB 123 New Testament Survey Students may take BIB 132 & BIB 133 (Land of the Bible I & In for either BIB 113 or BIB 123.
 Credits: 3 3 Writing ENG 104 English Composition I ENG 106 English Composition II Academic advisors will use the composition course placement p enrollment in the appropriate course.
 (See Composition Placem Academic Section.)
-Credits: policy to ensure 3 3 Literature Select six credit hours from LIT options Credits: 6 Communication CAS 101 Introduction to Speech Communication Credits: 3 Historical Studies Select six credit hours from HST options Credits: 6 Natural Sciences Life & Non-Life Science Courses: e areas: one in the science (for e courses must be a 7 Fine Arts Select courses meeting the requirements below The fine arts requirement includes three areas: art, music, and must include courses from two of the three areas; one of these of appreciation course.
-Appreciation courses include ART 103, A MUS 103, MUS 353, MUS 373, and THR 100.
-Any music, th can be used to fulfill the remaining credits needed including ac activity, private music lessons, theatre activity/ production).
-To from a different department than the appreciation course. theatre.
-Students ourses must be an RT 271, ART 272, heatre, or art course tivity courses (art 4 Mathematics Select appropriate mathematics course Only MTH 127, 131, 143, 153, or 185 will meet this requirem cannot be used as a prerequisite to any other course.
+Credits: olicy to ensure 3 3 Literature Select six credit hours from LIT options Credits: 6 Communication CAS 101 Introduction to Speech Communication Credits: 3 Historical Studies Select six credit hours from HST options Credits: 6 Natural Sciences Life & Non-Life Science Courses: Students must take at least one course from each of two science life sciences (for example: biology, ecology) and one in non-life example: chemistry, physics, earth science); at least one of these lab course.
+Transfer students with six credit hours of science w contact the Chair of the Natural Science Department. areas: one in the science (for e courses must be a 7 Fine Arts Select courses meeting the requirements below The fine arts requirement includes three areas: art, music, and must include courses from two of the three areas; one of these or appreciation course.
+Appreciation courses include ART 103, AJ MUS 103, MUS 353, MUS 373, and THR 100.
+Any music, th can be used to fulfill the remaining credits needed including act activity, private music lessons, theatre activity/ production).
+The from a different department than the appreciation course. theatre.
+Students ourses must be an RT 271, ART 272, neatre, or art course tivity courses (art 4 Mathematics Select appropriate mathematics course Only MTH 127, 131, 143, 153, or 185 will meet this requireme cannot be used as a prerequisite to any other course.
 Academic the mathematics placement policy to ensure enrollment in the a (See Mathematics Placement Policy in Academic Section.) ent.
 MTH 131 advisors will use 3 PHE/VAR Activity Courses One-credit-hour PHE or VAR courses designated as an activity course description fulfill this requirement.
-(EXS and SRM cour this requirement.) y course in the 2 General Ed Options General Education Options Credits: 2es) 6 Language Modern or Biblical Language Bachelor of Arts degrees require 6 hours in the same language. optional with other bachelor's degrees.
+(EXS and SRM cour this requirement.) y course in the 2 General Ed Options General Education Options Credits: ees) 6 Language Modern or Biblical Language Bachelor of Arts degrees require 6 hours in the same language. optional with other bachelor's degrees.
 See Concentration Requ additional language requirements.
 Language is 6